Skip to content

 Displays time-series changes in Momentary (cyan) and Short-term (yellow) loudness.

-• Use this as a guide to check if the track or audio fits within the target range.
+• Use this as a guide to check if the track or audio fits within your target loudness range.

 Typical Target Levels